tfarooqaltia/tahir/scaffolder-templates/PlantillaArquitecturaReferencia-master/skeleton/Archetype typescript-react/README.md

 # In this archetype, the basic dependencies necessary for project implementation have been installed.
 Thus, it provides authentication against Keycloak.
 To use it in the components, contexts must be used, there are some examples at demo/components.

-# Some of the installed utilities are: keycloak (authentication ), axios (http client), configured redux (global state), dayjs (dates): https://github.com/iamkun/dayjs/ and latest version of react, typescript, react-scripts, configured service workers.
+# Some of the installed utilities are: keycloak ( authentication ), axios ( http client ), configured redux ( global state ), dayjs ( library for dates ): https://github.com/iamkun/dayjs/ and latest version of react, typescript, react-scripts.
+Also includes configuration of service workers.

 # Respect the folder structure.